dcvz/docs/docs/FAQ.md

 simple.

 We use fully qualified domain names for package namespacing, so it may tricky to find what you need to delete.
-You can dryrun tea to fine the path:
+You can dryrun tea to find the path:

 ```sh
 $ tea -n exa